Create a Configurable Transaction

 Registers 3 (username) and 4 (password) are global for every project, and encrypt user's information for security reasons.

-• In Configuration, modify the label so that it reflects the Script's functionality.
-For this example, we set Decrypt.
+In Configuration, modify the label so that it reflects the Script's functionality.
+For this example, set Decrypt.

-• In Inputs, we need to retrieve the username and password information from the Start node, so we need to consume the node's outputs set in step 3.
-Click Create from output and select the user and password parameters set in the Start node, as shown below:
+In Inputs, you need to retrieve the username and password information from the Start node, so you need to consume the node's outputs set in step 3.
+Click Input Bulk Connection and select the Start node as source node.
+Click the inputs' checkboxes and then Import & connect.

 Note